Marzipan78/Data_Shredder/README.md

-# Data_Shredder
+## Data_Shredder

-A class build by Strivers for a Striver
+1. A class build by Strivers for a Striver
+2. Learning about Object Oriented Programming as we make a meme out of it